bitesize games:

 It is common to clear the screen before drawing the updated game objects every frame.
 You can best understand why this is important to do by simply deleting it from the code, and running the game.
 You should see the paddles and ball leaving a trail behind them, because where they were is not erased, so we quickly lose track of where they are currently.

-Next, we will draw the outline and center line of the pong "court".
+The first thing we draw will be the outline and center line of the pong "court".

 --court